Conic-Section Teaching Device

 Conic-Section Teaching Aid

-The parabola, ellipse, hyperbola, and circle resultant from slicing through a cone.
+This describes mathematical ratios in the family of conic curves (the parabola, ellipse, hyperbola, and circle), that result from slicing through a cone at different angles.
 The parabola results from slicing parallel to the axis.
 A hyperbola comes from slicing parallel to the side of the cone.
-The ellipse is created by cutting the cone obliquely.
+The ellipse comes from cutting the cone obliquely.
 The circle is created by cutting the cone perpendicular to the cone’s axis.

-These conic sections are geometrically described as the locus of a point which maintains a certain ratio from a fixed point, called the focus, and a straight line called the directrix.
+These conic sections are geometrically described as the locus of a point which maintains a certain ratio from a fixed point called the focus, and a straight line (the directrix).
 This ratio is different for each shape.
-The ratio for the parabola and the circle is fixed, and cannot vary.
-This does not mean the size cannot vary.
-The proportions of the ellipse and the hyperbola can be adjusted within the range of their ratios, and the size of all these curves can be adjusted within the physical limits of the machine.
+The ratio for the parabola is fixed at 1:1.

 The machine connected with these mathematical requirements allows the student to draw the ellipse, parabola, and the hyperbola using the proper ratio which is set on the machine by the student.